mxriverlynn/backbone.picky/readme.md

 * If 1 or more models, but less than all models are selected, select them all
 * If all models are selected, deselect them all

-### MultiSelect Attributes
+### MultiSelect Properties

-The following attribute is set by the multi-select automatically
+The following property is set by the multi-select automatically

 ### MultiSelect#selected